basil/crisis-tools/README.md

 # Linux Crisis Tools

-This repository provides a `Dockerfile` to create a container image with pre-installed Linux crisis tools, as recommended in Brendan Gregg's blog post "[Linux Crisis Tools](https://www.brendangregg.com/blog/2024-03-24/linux-crisis-tools.html)."
+This repository provides a Dockerfile to create a container image with pre-installed Linux crisis tools, as recommended in Brendan Gregg’s blog post “[Linux Crisis Tools](https://www.brendangregg.com/blog/2024-03-24/linux-crisis-tools.html).”
 The image is designed for debugging performance issues in Kubernetes production environments, ensuring essential diagnostic tools are readily available without installation delays during outages.

 ## Purpose